awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/policy-updating-console.md

 # Add a Scaling Policy to an Existing Auto Scaling Group<a name="policy-updating-console"></a>

 Use the console to add a scaling policy to an existing Auto Scaling group\.
+A scaling policy is used to increase and decrease the number of running EC2 instances in the group dynamically to meet changing conditions\.
+For more information, see [Dynamic Scaling for Amazon EC2 Auto Scaling](as-scale-based-on-demand.md)\.

 **To update an Auto Scaling group with scaling based on metrics**